tenforce/ember-mu-application-generator/README.md

     - Therefore, this transform expects the "boolean" value to be specified as a string in the domain.lisp.
     - Once that issue has been fixed, setting the property to "boolean" in domain.lisp and deleting this transform should be enough.
     - **If your backend doesn't send back a string, but a boolean value, then this file can be deleted**

 ## Known issues

-Sometimes ember-power-select doesn't find the wormhole.
+- Sometimes ember-power-select doesn't find the wormhole.
 This can be fixed with either importing the ember-power-select in SASS or installing ember-wormhole.
+- The ember-datetimepicker addon needs jquery-datetimepicker to be able to run.
+Somehow the addon doesn't ember install it correctly, so make sure to use `ember install ember-datetimepicker` command!
+- The extra used addon installation after the `ember generate ember-mu-application-generator` doesn't seem to work correctly.
+Some extra addons from the [dependencies](###dependencies) might need to be added.